 How Do Low-Income Home Loans Work?

 A low-income home loan is designed to make it possible for borrowers with lower income levels to meet their goals of homeownership.
 Typically, low-income mortgage programs help borrowers overcome a variety of barriers.
-Alongside to serving those with a low income, these programs can help if someone has a poor credit score, large amount of debt, or a small down payment.
+Alongside those with a low income, these programs can help if someone has a poor credit score, large amount of debt, or a small down payment.

 This guide takes a closer look at such details as: